marko-knoebl/slides/sections/vue-basics/26-vs-code-extensions-for-javascript-and-vue-en.md

-# VS Code extensions for JavaScript
+# VS Code extensions for JavaScript and Vue

-## VS Code extensions for JavaScript
+## VS Code extensions for JavaScript and Vue

 open the extensions view in the sidebar: fifth symbol on the left

-recommended extensions for JavaScript development:
+recommended extensions for Vue development:

 - Prettier (code formatter)
 - ESLint (linter)
+- Vetur (Vue tooling)

 ## Prettier